BillChirico/12-Step-Tracker/.serena/memories/completion_checklist.md

 - All commits must be made through GitButler interface
 - You can run informational commands like `git status`, `git diff`, `git log`

+**Pre-commit Hooks**:

+- Husky pre-commit hooks automatically run on commits
+- They will format and lint staged files
+- Ensure code passes these checks before committing
+- Use `--no-verify` flag to skip hooks if absolutely necessary (not recommended)

 ## 8. Environment Variables

 - Ensure no sensitive data is hardcoded